GT-McDowell-Lab/PyCAC/docs/README.md

 A pdf version of this manual can be downloaded <a href="PyCAC.pdf" target="_blank">here</a>.

-This user's manual is maintained by [Shuozhi Xu](https://shuozhixu.cnsi.ucsb.edu), [Kevin Chu](mailto:kchu41@gatech.edu), and [Alex Selimov](mailto:aselimov3@gatech.edu).
-Kevin and Alex are current Ph.D. students, while Shuozhi is a former Ph.D. student and Postdoctoral Fellow with [Prof. David L. McDowell](http://www.me.gatech.edu/faculty/mcdowell) at the [Georgia Institute of Technology](http://www.gatech.edu).
+This user's manual is maintained by Shuozhi Xu, a former Ph.D. student (08/2011-12/2016) and Postdoctoral Fellow (01/2017-06/2017) with [Prof. David L. McDowell](http://www.me.gatech.edu/faculty/mcdowell) in the [School of Mechanical Engineering](http://www.me.gatech.edu) at the [Georgia Institute of Technology](http://www.gatech.edu).
+Shuozhi is [now at UC Santa Barbara](http://shuozhixu.cnsi.ucsb.edu) and can be reached at [shuozhixu@ucsb.edu](mailto:shuozhixu@ucsb.edu) for any questions about this manual.

 The [Python interface](chapter4/README.md) is open-source and the CAC simulator code is available upon request.
 For access, please [email Prof. David L. McDowell](mailto:david.mcdowell@me.gatech.edu).